zaiisao/Documentation/en/Interactive Broadcast/role_ios.md

    }
    ```

-2. User B calls the `setClientRole` method to set the user role as the host, and calls the `joinChannelByToken` method to join the channel.
+2. User B calls the `setClientRole` method to set the user role as the host, and calls the `joinChannelByToken` method to join a channel.

    ```objective-c
    //Objective-C